Autism in Women: How do Symptoms Present Differently?

 6. Missed or late diagnosis as a result of male bias

-All of these variations in presentation culminate to form a clearer narrative, which may help to explain why Autistic females have largely remained undiagnosed or misdiagnosed.
-The male bias in the stereotypes and literature surrounding Autism spectrum disorder is obvious when the factors mentioned in this article are considered.
+All these variations in presentation culminate to form a clearer narrative, which may help to explain why Autistic females have remained mainly undiagnosed or misdiagnosed.
+The male bias in the stereotypes and literature surrounding Autism is evident when the factors mentioned in this article are considered.

-With an affinity for camouflaging their Autistic traits, more developmentally and culturally normative special interests, fewer outwardly obvious repetitive behaviors, and more internalized rather than externalized hyperactivity, it’s no wonder parents, peers and clinicians alike may overlook the presence Autism in some females.
+With an affinity for camouflaging their Autistic traits, more developmentally and culturally normative special interests, fewer outwardly apparent repetitive behaviors, and more internalized rather than externalized hyperactivity, it’s no wonder parents, peers, and clinicians alike may overlook the presence Autism in some females.

-And it’s not their fault, for the most part – the criteria that is used to diagnose Autism is based on the historically accepted depiction of the condition, which tends to more easily fit the stereotypically male presentation.
-In order to see change in the proportion of Autistic females who continue to fly under the radar and are left to navigate the world without the appropriate information and support, it may be necessary to amend the clinical criteria to ensure the female Autistic presentation is not missed.
+And it’s not their fault, for the most part – the criteria that are used to diagnose Autism are based on the historically accepted depiction of the condition, which tends to fit the stereotypically male presentation more easily.
+To see a change in the proportion of Autistic females who continue to fly under the radar and are left to navigate the world without the appropriate information and support, it may be necessary to amend the clinical criteria to ensure that the female Autistic presentation is not missed.

-This may look like updating diagnostic measures such as screening questionnaires, to more accurately identify Autistic individuals presenting with a less historically normative symptom profile.
-Updated criteria may more closely examine how often and to what extent an individual uses camouflaging techniques, subtle but present repetitive behaviors, or their mental health status, including anxious or depressive thoughts.
+This may involve updating diagnostic measures such as screening questionnaires, to more accurately identify Autistic individuals presenting with a less historically normative symptom profile.
+Updated criteria may more closely examine how often and to what extent an individual uses camouflaging techniques, engages in subtle repetitive behaviors, or experiences changes in their mental health status, including anxious or depressive thoughts.

 We hope you’ve found this blog post interesting and insightful.
-If you know someone that you think might benefit from learning a bit more about how Autism can present in females, please share this post with them!
+If you know someone who might benefit from learning a bit more about how Autism can present in females, please share this post with them!
 We’d love for our resources to reach those who need them.

 Resources: